snok3r/FHN_nonlocal_coupling/README.md

 ToDo:
 -
-[4th Sep 2015]:
+[8th Sep 2015]:
-— add choice of functions (classical or another nonlinearity) to non-diffusion equation;
+— write in/out arrays to have a possibility to plot them later;
-— write in/out arrays to have a possibility to plot them later.
+— add a possibility to change speed of plotting (?)